Are you thinking, "It’s really expensive to start a personal chef business?"

 Myth #2 – You need to know a ton of people in your area to get started.

 Not true.
-Sure, I know a lot of people, but none of them are people who could afford my services.
-What I could do, however, is let my small circle of people know what I’m doing and if ten of those people told ten people, that’s the start of a business.
+Sure, you may know a lot of people, but it's possible none of them could afford your services.
+What you could do, however, is let your circle of people know what you're doing and if ten of those people told ten people, that’s the start of a business.

 Myth #3 – You have to be a culinary expert.